Servicing

 What should servicing partners do now to prepare?

-• start preparing for your development activities.
+• start planning for your business processes, operational changes and development activities, and

 • Q5.